sth/sqxx/README.md

 complexity was omitted in this library and `sqxx` always uses the UTF-8 versions of functions and expects all strings to be encoded in UTF-8.
-Whenever there is a choice between several encodings in the C API, `sqxx` uses UTF-8 and assues the corresponding data is encoded UTF-8.
+Whenever there is a choice between several encodings in the C API, `sqxx` uses UTF-8 and assumes the corresponding data is encoded UTF-8.

 ### Consistent naming for handler/callback functions